PS: Pearl

 PS: Uh, huh, it was a weekly.
 I mean when one person was behind on something, you’d go over and help them.
 I didn’t know anything about newspaper work when I went there.
 I mean, I went in as a proof reader, and bit by bit you picked up on everything else.
 We used to go in on Saturday mornings sometimes and help Jack Hoffman on his book that he was doing on Northville.
 If we had a few hours, we’d just go in and help Jack on it because, you know, we enjoyed the work, and we were interested in it.
 And it was almost like one big family, really.
 Working was fun, but then it got to the point where it was just getting to be too much and they were gonna move the offices and everything, and I just didn’t want to work anymore – I just didn’t feel I wanted to do anymore of it, so I quit.
 I haven’t – I don’t do anything – I just stay home.
 Go back and forth Up North.

-Int: Do you, as most of us I’m sure, but do you regret or are you sorry about all the changes you have seen?
+you regret or are you sorry about all the changes you have seen?

 PS: Yes, very very sorry.
 In fact, I said not long ago we were going down Nine Mile Road or down Center Street to Nine Mile Road and I said to Carl, “What in the world used to be around here?”
 And then we stopped to think, you know, whose farm was where.
 I think it’s very sad that they have not put their thumbs down firmly and said no more condos, no more shopping centers.
 I think it’s very sad that the children don’t have the woods to run in and can’t experience the wild life in their back yards, and just the openness of everything.
 I’m glad that I had it, and we never had – my Mo never had to fear that – if I wanted to ride down to the woods and pick a bunch of flowers and go get some nuts or something, she never had to worry I wasn’t going to come back because we just didn’t have those things happening in those days.
 My girlfriend and I – we’d quite often pack a sandwich and go down to the woods, and we had beautiful wild flowers in the woods – you know, just sit down there and enjoy them, and bittersweet, oh just so much beautiful bittersweet that you don’t find anywhere anymore.
 It’s all been plowed under now.
 I think it’s a real shame.